davidly/raw2tif/README.md

-      notes:  16-bit per channel uncompressed TIFF files are produced Defaults for all RAW conversion options are used The output filename is the input name without an extension and "-lr.tiff" appended
+      notes:  16-bit per channel uncompressed TIFF files are produced Defaults for all RAW conversion options are used The output filename is the input name without an extension and "-lr.tiff" appended A minimal Adobe .xmp file is created for the output image with Rating=1